The City Sentinel

 By Darla Shelden City Sentinel Reporter The Oklahoma City University Film Institute series will continue on January 22 at 2 p.m. with a screening of Francois Truffaut’s “The Last Metro.”…8:48 am / No Comment / Read More »

-Long ago, not so far away: Love in a father’s words supporting ‘the dignity of every man’ »

-Patrick B. McGuigan OKLAHOMA CITY – When I was a boy in the 1960s, our father instructed my four sisters…2:03 pm / No Comment / Read More »
+by Patrick B. McGuigan OKLAHOMA CITY – Beginning around two decades ago, for a few years running, the names of…4:52 pm / No Comment / Read More »

+Oklahoma City to hold Women’s March to support national event on Jan.
+21 »

+By Darla Shelden City Sentinel Reporter On Saturday January 21, the day after the Presidential inauguration of Donald Trump, women…11:09 am / No Comment / Read More »